LunaSare/spring2023-data-science/README.md

-# Ecoinformatics - Semester Course
+# Dat aScience Research in Biology - Fall 2022

-This is a [forkable](https://help.github.com/articles/fork-a-repo/) set of teaching materials for teaching biologists how to work with biodiversity data through programming, database management and computing more generally.
+This is a [forkable](https://help.github.com/articles/fork-a-repo/) set of teaching materials for teaching biologists how to work with data through programming, database management and computing more generally.

 This repository contains teaching materials (excluding exams and answers to assignments) for a university style and self-guided